wallarm/ingress-plus/docs/cli-arguments.md

   -nginx-plus
     	Enable support for NGINX Plus
   -proxy string
         Use a proxy server to connect to Kubernetes API started by "kubectl proxy" command.
 For testing purposes only.
-	The Ingress controller does not start NGINX and does not write any generated NGINX configuration files to disk -stderrthreshold value
+        The Ingress controller does not start NGINX and does not write any generated NGINX configuration files to disk -report-ingress-status
+    	Update the address field in the status of Ingresses resources.
+Requires the -external-service flag, or the 'external-status-address' key in the ConfigMap.
+  -stderrthreshold value
     	logs at or above this threshold go to stderr -use-ingress-class-only